 Kering is aware that both the wood feedstock for cellulosic fibers and chemicals used to turn that feedstock into fiber must be considered in order to improve the total sustainability of cellulosic fibers including viscose.
-By design, Kering has split these issues across two Standards: 1) the Kering Standard for Cellulosic Fibers, which focuses on sourcing wood pulp from sustainably managed forests, as well as investigating new feedstocks that may be more sustainable, and 2) the Kering Standard for Textile Processing.
+By design, Kering has split these issues across two Standards: 1) the Kering Standard for Cellulosic Fibers, which focuses on sourcing wood pulp from forests managed to high environmental, social and economic standards, as well as investigating new feedstocks that may be more sustainable, and 2) the Kering Standard for Textile Processing.